News about a kidnapped child or teen can worry parents everywhere. But it's important to remember that most kids pass through childhood safely.

 - Kids are rarely abducted from school grounds.

-About 2,100 missing-children reports are filed each day in the U.S. Many cases might be solved more easily if parents can provide a few key pieces of information about their kids, like: height, weight, eye color, and a clear recent photo.
-And make sure your kids have the safety information that could help prevent an abduction.
+About 2,100 missing-children reports are filed each day in the U.S. Many cases can be solved more easily when parents can provide key information about their kids, like: height, weight, eye color, and a clear recent photo.

 - Make sure custody documents are in order.